termbox/termbox/README.md

 tb_poll_event() // wait for a keyboard event
 ```

-See src/termbox.h header file for full detail.
+See termbox.h header file for full detail.

 ### Links